EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 }
 ```

-Record types that provide access to internal registers "D", file
-registers "B", cache registers "F" are:

-* longin, longout,
-* ai, ao,
-* mbbi, mbbo,
-* mbbiDirect, mbboDirect.

 Record types longin/longout support a BCD (binary-coded-decimal)
-option.
-Usage and detailed explanation are provided with the examples
+conversion specifier.
+Usage and detailed explanation are provided with
-below.
+the examples below.

 In order to write a data register ("D"), say, "D7", of CPU1 (a
 sequence CPU in slot 1), the following record can be used.